DominikaMalewska/Arcade-Game/README.md

 The game was based on the Udacity starter code https://github.com/udacity/frontend-nanodegree-arcade-game.
 I had to change the app.js file to make the game works and I have done it with Javascript ES6.

 Do you want to play?

+There is a live version of the game on the top of the page.
+You could also:

 -Download the repository: